magrega/BigPictureManager/README.md

 7. ~~Check for a TV audio device to preset~~
 8. ~~Save app state~~
 9. Change audio only when BP is on TV
+10. Make it not trigger ms defender?
-10. Refactor the whole thing since C# is not my strong suit
+11. Refactor the whole thing since C# is not my strong suit
-11. Turn off Xbox controller through API? (not possible now, no api available)
+12. Turn off Xbox controller through API? (not possible now, no api available)